Ketamine Withdrawal Symptoms, Timeline & Detox Treatment

 What Is the Point of Kicking Ketamine if I’m Still Addicted to Alcohol?

 Battling two addictions at once can prove too challenging.
-Breaking down your problems into manageable chunks may make your chances of success higher.
+Breaking down your problems into manageable chunks can increase your chances of success.
 With the right treatment, you may find some of the tools you develop to help you beat your ketamine addiction will help you eventually beat your alcohol addiction too.

 How Can I Help Someone Who Is Addicted to Ketamine?